Skip to content Accessibility statement

 Philosophy is an engaging yet demanding activity that will challenge your thinking, giving you a greater understanding of your own nature and that of the world around you.
 You will need genuine intellectual curiosity and a willingness to carefully weigh up different points of view.

-Along the way you will develop valuable skills in reasoning, analysis, creative problem-solving and communication, equipping you for a wide range of careers.
+You will develop valuable skills in reasoning, analysis, creative problem-solving and communication.
+You'll graduate ready for a wide range of careers.

 Course content